-Encouraged by the great success of AIGC (AI Generated Contents) methods including GAN (Generative Adversarial Network) algorithms \cite{xia2022gan} and Diffusion Models \cite{yang2023diffusion}, some efforts have been made to generate more natural-looking and various simulated defects.
+Inspired by the potent AIGC (AI Generated Contents) methods such as Generative Adversarial Network (GAN) based algorithms \cite{xia2022gan,niu2020defect,Cross-Entropy-TCSVT} and diffusion model-based algorithms \cite{yang2023diffusion}, some attempts have been devoted to generating more natural-looking simulated defects.
 In particular, SDGAN \cite{niu2020defect} employs two generators to switch the defective and non-defective status for sample images.
-SDGAN can generate a high-quality, diverse dataset of steel surface with both defective and defect-free images, thus higher classification performance is obtained.
-Similarly, Defect-GAN \cite{zhang2021defect} can convert non-defective images into defective ones to enhance the learning process of the defect classifier.
-However, the above two GAN-based generation algorithms can not generate well-defined defective regions.
-Consequently, they could boost the performance of defect classification while can hardly lift the defect segmentation accuracy which is crucial in many real-world applications.
+As a result, SDGAN \cite{niu2020defect} can generate a high-quality, diverse dataset of steel surfaces with both defective and defect-free images.
+In a similar vein to SDGAN \cite{niu2020defect}, Defect-GAN \cite{zhang2021defect} converts non-defective images into defective ones to enhance the learning process of the defect classifier.
+However, the above two GAN-based generation algorithms cannot generate defective regions that are aligned precisely as required.
+Despite that they could enhance the performance of defect classification, they cannot lift the defect segmentation accuracy which is crucial in many real-world applications.

-To the best of our knowledge, \cite{WACVDCGAN} and \cite{AAAI2023DFM} are the only two exiting works that generate both the synthetic defective images as well as the corresponding pixel-level labels.
-In specific, the DCDGANc algorithm proposed in \cite{WACVDCGAN} design a novel GAN-based method to mimic real defects and the defects are fused with defect-free images via an improved Poisson blending algorithm.
-On the other hand, \cite{AAAI2023DFM} introduced DFMGAN, stems from StyleGANv2 \cite{Karras2019AnalyzingAI}, to generate defect images and defect masks by using the proposed defect-aware residual blocks.
-Although the above two GAN-based methods can generate high-quality images with defects, they fall short in generating the defect mask strictly aligned to the generated defective pixels on the image.
-The misalignment stems from the disparate nature of generative methods which is a blessing in image diversity whereas it could significantly mislead the defect segmentation model in the scenario of AD.
+More recently, \cite{WACVDCGAN} and \cite{AAAI2023DFM} proposed to generate both synthetic defective images and the corresponding pixel-level labels.
+In specific, the DCDGANc algorithm \cite{WACVDCGAN} designed a novel GAN-based method to mimic real defects, which can be fused with defect-free images via an improved Poisson blending algorithm.
+At the same time, \cite{AAAI2023DFM} introduced DFMGAN, stemming from StyleGANv2 \cite{Karras2019AnalyzingAI}, to generate defective images and defective masks by using the proposed defect-aware residual blocks.
+Although the above two GAN-based methods can generate high-quality images with defects, they fall short in generating the defective mass strictly aligned to the generated defective pixels on the image.
+Such misalignment is ascribed to the disparity between the image-specific generative methods and the challenging scenario of AD, and thus significantly misleads the defective segmentation model in AD.
 In contrast, in this paper, we propose a novel defect generation method based on Diffusion Models.
-We tame this AIGC algorithm to generate diverse, realistic but accurately-controlled defective image samples via a series of novel modifications.
+We tame this general-purpose algorithm to generate diverse, realistic but accurately-controlled defective image samples via a series of novel modifications.